mjit584/2020/content/_index.md

 ---
-title: From UNC Global Storytelling
+title: UNC Global Storytelling
 date:
 description: Barriers is a multimedia journalism project produced by the UNC Hussman School of Journalism and Media.
-image: ../images/seaweed-02-new.jpg
+image: ../photostory-beauty/DelicateBalance_1.jpg
 weight: 0
 ---